Emergent horizon, Hawking radiation and chaos in the collapsed polymer model of a black hole: Emerging horizon and Hawking radiation

-The viability of quantum escape can be determined in two steps: By, first, calculating the rate at which small strings escape and, second, determining the suppression factor for the rate of escape of longer strings with respect to the small strings.
+The viability of quantum escape can be determined in two steps: By, first, calculating the rate at which small strings escape (see Fig.~\ref{HawkingRadiation}) and, second, determining the suppression factor for the rate of escape of longer strings with respect to the small strings.
+Throughout this subsection, we use units in which $\;l_s=1\;$.